Maya Ajmera: Career

-She was a trustee for the Blue Moon fund, and she served on the board of the Washington Area Women's Foundation for nine years before becoming part of that organization's Leadership Council.
+She was a trustee for the Blue Moon Fund and served on the Washington Area Women's Foundation board for nine years before becoming part of that organization's Leadership Council.

-Marriage and children
+Personal

-Maya Ajmera is married to David Hutzler Hollander Jr., a partner at Adduci, Mastriani & Schaumberg.
-They have one daughter.
+Maya Ajmera is married to David Hollander Jr., and they have one daughter.
+She is of Rajasthani descent on her father's side and of Bihari descent on her mother's side.

 Honors and awards

 Ajmera was the recipient of a Rotary International Graduate Fellowship to study in South Asia in 1989–1990.
 She was also the recipient of the 1993-1997 Echoing Green Public Service Graduate Fellowship and the William C. Friday Fellowship for Human Relations of North Carolina.

 In October 2007, Maya Ajmera was featured on CNN's Heroes segment.
 Actress Mira Sorvino named Ajmera as her hero.

 In June 2008, Maya Ajmera received the Women of Distinction award at the 2008 National Conference for College Women Student Leaders at Georgetown University.
 The award is given to women who have made amazing accomplishments in their professions and who serve as inspiring role models for female students.

 She served on the Innovation and Civil Society subgroup of the Obama Presidential Transition's Technology, Innovation, and Government Reform Policy Working Group.

 Ajmera was a member of the 2011 class of Henry Crown Fellows at the Aspen Institute.

 In May 2014, she received the Rotary International's Global Alumni Service to Humanity Award, presented at the Rotary Global Convention in Sydney, Australia.

+In 2020, Maya was honored with the National Science Board's Public Service Award for her significant efforts to enhance public awareness and understanding of science and engineering.
+She is also a distinguished member of the American Academy of Arts and Sciences.

+In May 2021, Ajmera received an honorary degree from Cedar Crest College, where she also delivered the keynote address.